There's no better way to take in the breathtaking beauty of coastal Maine than on windjammer cruises.

 I had asked Justin about the potential for us to see whales before we got underway on Day 1.
 My expectations were low after hearing whale sightings were possible but not routine.

-Luke, a passenger with 30 years of experience on Maine windjammer cruises, said he'd only seen whales three times.
+Luke, a passenger with 30 years of experience on windjammer cruises in Maine, said he'd only seen whales three times.

 The fine whale(s) we watched surfaced a dozen times before we continued east past Large Green Island.